-EMX’s royalty portfolio in Serbia initially resulted from prospect generation and organic royalty growth via the 2006 sale of its properties, including Brestovac West, to Reservoir Capital Corp., for uncapped NSR royalties of 2% for gold and silver and 1% for all other metals.
-Reservoir Capital Corp. later transferred those interests to Reservoir Minerals Inc. (“Reservoir”).
-Subsequently, EMX acquired 0.5% NSR royalty interests (note: the royalty percentage is subject to reduction only as provided in the royalty agreement) covering the Brestovac and Jasikovo-Durlan Potok properties (see EMX news release dated February 4, 2014), which along with Brestovac West, are included in the Timok Project controlled by Nevsun Resources Ltd. (“Nevsun”) after its acquisition of Reservoir in 2016.
+EMX’s royalty portfolio in Serbia initially resulted from prospect generation and organic royalty growth via the 2006 sale of its properties, including Brestovac West, for uncapped NSR royalties of 2% for gold and silver and 1% for all other metals.
+Subsequently, EMX acquired 0.5% NSR royalty interests covering the Brestovac and Durlan Potok properties, which along with Brestovac West, are included in the Timok Project, which is now controlled by Zijin Mining Group Co., Ltd. (“Zijin”).

-EMX notes that: a) the original Brestovac and Brestovac West permits are now covered by the Brestovac Metonivca and Brestovac Zapad permits, and b) portions of a reconfigured Jasikovo-Durlan Potok permit (i.e., expanded in some areas and reduced in other areas) are not covered by the EMX royalty.
-Nevsun was acquired by Zijin Mining Group Co.
-Ltd. in in Q1 2019 (see Nevsun news release dated January 11, 2019).

-EMX’s Timok royalty properties occur along trend from the world-class Bor-Majdanpek mining complex and add strategic upside potential in one of the richest mineral belts in Europe.
+EMX’s Brestovac West royalty property is directly west of Brestovac, and contains the Corridor Zone gold prospect.
+The Durlan Potok royalty property occurs to the north in the Timok belt.
+The Company’s Timok royalty properties occur along trend from the world-class Bor-Majdanpek mining complex, and add strategic upside royalty optionality in one of Europe’s richest mineral belts.